rico001/p1-mobile/README.md

     </td>
     <td>
       **P1 Mobile** is a local-first web application for managing your Bambu Lab P1S 3D printer – fully independent from the cloud.
-      It is built using a Node.js (TypeScript) backend and a React frontend and communicates solely via local printer APIs.
+      It is built using a Node.js (TypeScript) backend and a React frontend and communicates solely via local printer APIs (mqtt, ftp, http).
     </td>
   </tr>
 </table>